 ARCA and Experian noted that because the data input file represents a 'mix' of different types of credit information, there is no practical way to destroy certain elements of the data upon reaching the retention period without also destroying the entire file.
-ARCA suggested that the CR Code could be amended to provide a limited exemption for data input files from retention period and destruction
+ARCA suggested that the CR Code could be amended to provide a limited exemption for data input files from retention period and destruction requirements.
+Experian called for clear guidance as to the period of time that such data input files can be retained.

-104 Privacy Act, ss 20B and 21B.
+&lt;sup>104 Privacy Act, ss 20B and 21B.

-105 See ARCA submission, p 20; Experian submission, p 8.
+&lt;sup>105 See ARCA submission, p 20; Experian submission, p 8.